paypal/glamorous/README.md

 ## Support

-If you need help, please fork [this codepen][help-pen] and bring it up in [the chat][chat]
+If you need help, please fork [this CodeSandbox][help-sandbox] and bring it up in [the chat][chat]

 ## Contributors